 - 1. The generator owner or GreenPower Provider submits the GreenPower Generator Application form and any supplementary documentation to the Program Manager, allowing at least two weeks for initial assessment. - 2.
 Where the application does not meet the requirements and guidelines in the National GreenPower Program Rules, or where insufficient details are provided, the applicant is advised accordingly.
 Where required by the NGPSG, a formal public consultation process will be undertaken and coordinated by the Program Manager prior to the assessment of the project for approval (see Appendix A for details).
 The NGPSG will accept written submissions within a specified time-frame for each round. - 3.
 In cases where a formal consultation process is not required, the Program Manager may undertake an ad-hoc informal consultation process with stakeholders. - 4.
 The Program Manager assesses application for approval, having regard to the fundamental objectives of the National GreenPower Accreditation Program, the generator eligibility criteria and other requirements and where applicable, submissions received in the formal and informal consultation processes.
 Proponents will be given the opportunity to respond to issues raised. - 5.
 If the application meets all guidelines, the Program Manager advises the applicant of this by way of an official letter of approval for the generator, and invoices the applicant for the associated fee (see Section 3 of this Appendix).
-The date of accreditation for a generator will be the date the application is received by the Program Manager, provided all accreditation criteria were met by the generator at that time.
-Subject to receiving approval the GreenPower Generator can be used in an accredited GreenPower Product and the generator owner confirming in writing acceptance of the terms of accreditation.
+The date of accreditation for a generator will generally be the accreditation date set by the Clean Energy Regulator (CER).
+The Program Manager Accreditation may set a GreenPower Accreditation Date that is different to the date set by the CER in some cases see section 2.3.3 for further details. - 6.
+Subject to receiving approval the GreenPower Generator can be used in an accredited GreenPower Product once the generator owner has confirming in writing their acceptance of the terms of accreditation.